 The need to establish our own consensus algorithm appeared when trying to create a blockchain, satisfying the following requirements for the blockchain network:

-Time to create a new block is no more than 1 min.
+Time to create a new block is no more than 1 minute.

 The blockchain network type is a corporate network.